outlyerapp/integrations/README.md

 as well as improvements to our existing Integrations (See Contributing section below).

+## Viewing the Showcase

+To see a live showcase of all the available integrations, start the `showcase.py` script and open a browser to http://localhost:5000.

 ## Installing integrations manually

 Until [this PR](#) is merged with the agent, you will need to remove the